patrick-guy-rodies/start-stop-aks/README.md

 Install the aks-preview Azure CLI
 You also need the aks-preview Azure CLI extension version 0.4.64 or later.
 Install the aks-preview Azure CLI extension by using the az extension add command.
 Or install any available updates by using the az extension update command.

-Azure CLI

-Copy

-Try It
-# Install the aks-preview extension
+## Install the aks-preview extension
 az extension add --name aks-preview

-# Update the extension to make sure you have the latest version installed
+## Update the extension to make sure you have the latest version installed
 az extension update --name aks-preview

 Register the StartStopPreview preview feature
 To use the start/stop cluster feature, you must enable the StartStopPreview feature flag on your subscription.

 Register the StartStopPreview feature flag by using the az feature register command, as shown in the following example:

-Azure CLI

-Copy

-Try It
+## Register feature
-az feature register --namespace "Microsoft.ContainerService" --name "StartStopPreview" It takes a few minutes for the status to show Registered.
+az feature register --namespace "Microsoft.ContainerService" --name "StartStopPreview" --subscription "MySubID"

+It takes a few minutes for the status to show Registered.
 Verify the registration status by using the az feature list command:

-Azure CLI

-Copy

-Try It
-az feature list -o table --query "[?contains(name, 'Microsoft.ContainerService/StartStopPreview')].{Name:name,State:properties.state}"
+az feature list -o table --query "[?contains(name, 'Microsoft.ContainerService/StartStopPreview')].{Name:name,State:properties.state}" --subscription "MySubID"

 When ready, refresh the registration of the Microsoft.ContainerService resource provider by using the az provider register command:

-Azure CLI

-Copy

-Try It
-az provider register --namespace Microsoft.ContainerService Stop an AKS Cluster
+az provider register --namespace Microsoft.ContainerService --subscription "MySubID"

+## Stop an AKS Cluster
 You can use the az aks stop command to stop a running AKS cluster's nodes and control plane.
 The following example stops a cluster named myAKSCluster:

-Azure CLI

-Copy

-Try It
-az aks stop --name myAKSCluster --resource-group myResourceGroup You can verify when your cluster is stopped by using the az aks show command and confirming the powerState shows as Stopped as on the below output:
+az aks stop --name myAKSCluster --resource-group myResourceGroup --subscription "MySubID" You can verify when your cluster is stopped by using the az aks show command and confirming the powerState shows as Stopped as on the below output:

 JSON

-Copy
 {
 [...]
   "nodeResourceGroup": "MC_myResourceGroup_myAKSCluster_westus2",